 The DSP supports both the core strategic decision-makers (NCs) and the operational level (PACs) of the Strategy.
-Additionally, it enhances the connection of the Strategy to EU financial resources and to DG REGIO.
-The DSP thus has a supporting function for the Strategy, easing the communication and coordination among the (Trio) Presidency, the EC, NCs, PACs, further stakeholders and the wider public.
-Its primary role is to support the EUSDR implementation, communication, monitoring and evaluation and interlinking with DTP.
+Additionally, it enhances the connection of the Strategy to EU financial resources and to DG REGIO and supports technically and strategically the DYC.
+The DSP thus has a supporting function for the Strategy, easing the communication and coordination among the (TRIO) Presidency, the EC, NCs, PACs, further stakeholders and the wider public.
+Its primary role is to support the EUSDR implementation, communication, monitoring and evaluation and interlinking with DRP.

-Furthermore, DSP offers technical support to PAs and supports the development of capacities of all actors involved, taking into account the multiple challenges posed by different fields, especially non-EU states.
+Furthermore, DSP offers technical support to PAs and supports the development of capacities of all actors involved, taking into account the multiple challenges posed by different fields, especially accession countries.
+Capacity building is also provided by DSP for newcomers to EUSDR through several tools (e.g. the 'Unfolding EUSDR Workshop' series and the EUSDR Implementation Toolkit 'The ABC of Macro Regional Strategies'6).